yeokm1/yeokm1.github.io-hugo/content/post/2020/12/teardown-of-an-aviation-radio-kx155/index.md

 * 118.00 to 135.975 Mhz is used for pilots to talk to Air-traffic Controllers or other aircraft.

-* 108.00 Mhz to 117.95 Mhz are used by VHF omni-directional range (VOR) ground-based navigation systems.
+* 108.00 Mhz to 117.95 Mhz is used by VHF omni-directional range (VOR) ground-based navigation systems.

 * 329.15 Mhz to 335.00 Mhz is used by the Instrument Landing System to guide pilots down to the runway in low visibility.